Meeszon/MRR-Wizard/README.md

 # MRR Drones — Mission Wizard

-A mission planning UI for DJI drone controllers.
-Designed for a **640×360px screen** — built to be fast and easy to use in the field.
+A mission planning UI for MRR Drones.
+Designed for the **DJI RC controller display** and landscape mobile phones — built to be fast and easy to use in the field.

 ## What it does